bethink/covenant-scan/README.md

 ## Deployment

-CovenantScan now is runing as a single page application host on Github Page, run ship script as following for deployment.
+GuardianScan now is runing as a single page application host on Github Page, run ship script as following for deployment.

 ```
 ./ship.sh